ValeryAndreevichPushkarev/AddMul-RISC-V/README.md

 Convert those generator to tree for any function.
 Target - function with any bitness with parameters:
-- [ ] can chnge from binary to positional encoding
+- [ ] can change from binary to positional encoding
 - [ ] can implement any bitness (8-16-32-64)
 - [ ] 16 bit - 32k transistors, 64 transistor switches, 8 switches delay.
 - [ ] set of a 16 bit functions - 40k transistors, 128 transistor switches, 8 switches delay